dylanrathbone/CsvToJson/README.md

 CsvToJson was coded using the BDD paradigm.
 Feature tests and rspec's have been included with the source which can be run to validate the code.

 The tool has been written with extensibility in mind.
 The application can be injected with new file generators to accommodate any need.
-The XMLGenerator.rb has been provided to demonstrate this feature.
-Other generators, such as a YAMLGenerator, could just as easily be built and plugged into the tool via the convert.rb ruby script with minimal change.
+The `XMLGenerator.rb` has been provided to demonstrate this feature.
+Other generators, such as a `YAMLGenerator.rb`, could just as easily be built and plugged into the tool via the `convert.rb` ruby script with minimal change.

 Below are the steps required for incorporating a new file generator into the tool: